Rhode Island T. F. Green International Airport: 1999 runway incursion

 United 1448, sounding confused, then radioed that they were near taxiway Kilo, and as they re-entered Runway 5R/23L, reported that "somebody just took off" overhead, referring to FedEx 1662 that had indeed just become airborne in very close proximity to the United aircraft.
 However, the controller appeared not to take this seriously, stating, "you shouldn't be anywhere near Kilo", and advised the United 1448 crew to hold position.
 United 1448 informed the tower that they were now on an active runway, which they mistakenly believed to be 23R/5L (inactive at the time).
 A moment later the pilot corrected himself, stating that they were on 5R/23L.
 United 1448's crew was told again to stand by, so the aircraft remained idle at the intersection of the active runway, while the controller cleared MetroJet 2998 for takeoff on the same runway.
 The United 1448 pilot immediately interjected to insist that the plane was on the active runway, which the controller denied, saying it was not an active runway.
 Meanwhile, the MetroJet pilot, having heard the exchange, realized there was confusion over the whereabouts of United 1448 and refused the takeoff clearance, stating, "We're staying clear of all runways until we figure this out."

 Despite all this confusion, the controller again cleared MetroJet 2998 for takeoff on Runway 5R.
 They again refused to accept the clearance for take-off until the United 1448 was confirmed to have arrived at the gate.
 Once United 1448 was confirmed to be at the gate, MetroJet 2998 finally departed on Runway 5R.

 The US Airways crew operating MetroJet Flight 2998 were praised by a US Air spokesperson for their actions of avoiding a disaster.
 An investigation by the National Transportation Safety Board followed and while no fault was assigned to the controller, she was required to undergo retraining before returning to service.
 The pilots were debriefed by United, received additional training and were returned to service.

 Part of the confusion was due to United 1448's inability to correctly identify the runway they were on.
 During the radio exchanges, United 1448 refers to 23L/5R as 23R/5L and vice versa.
 Runway 23R/5L has been closed since this incident and is now taxiway Victor.

 2007 CRJ accident

 On December 16, 2007, Air Wisconsin (US Airways Express) flight 3758, a CRJ-200 arriving from Philadelphia, departed the left side of runway 5 after a hard landing by an unstabilized approach.
 Although the aircraft sustained substantial damage, none of the 31 passengers and crew aboard were injured.
 The aircraft was repaired and placed back into service.

 Awards

-In 2022, a USA Today poll ranked the T.F.
-Green airport as third in the United States for the category of small airport for—10Best Readers’ Choice Travel Award!
+In 2022, a USA Today 10Best Readers’ Choice Travel Award poll ranked T.F.
+Green airport as third in the United States in the category of small airports.